POLICIES AND PROCEDURES

 - f)Provide a valid unique email address not associated with any other MONAT account;

-- g)Povide a valid unique credit card not associated with any other MONAT account;
+- g)Provide a valid unique credit card or payment information not associated with any other MONAT account;

 - h)Not be in jail or prison or otherwise confined to a correctional institution;